Papierkorb/cannon/README.md

 # The Cannon

-Really fast data de-/serialisation and remote prodecure calling, for when your process has other things to do than data serialisation.
+Really fast data de-/serialisation and remote procedure calling, for when your process has other things to do than data serialisation.

 ## Benchmark